Wonderfall/wonderfall.github.io/content/posts/fdroid-issues.md

 You should also keep an eye on the great work **GrapheneOS** does on [their future app repository](https://github.com/GrapheneOS/Apps).
 It will be a simple, secure, modern app repository for a curated list of high-quality apps, some of which will have their own builds (for instance, Signal still uses their [original 1024-bits RSA key](https://github.com/signalapp/Signal-Android/issues/9362) that has never been rotated since then).
 Inspired by this work, a GrapheneOS community member is developing a more generic app repository called [Accrescent](https://twitter.com/lberrymage/status/1475307653089792003).
 Hopefully, we'll see well-made alternatives like these flourish.

-*Thanks to the GrapheneOS community for proofreading this article.*
+*Thanks to the GrapheneOS community for proofreading this article.
+Bear in mind it's not an official recommendation from the GrapheneOS project.*